 When your child first starts school, it’s an exciting time and we will do all we can at Greenfield Primary School to make the transition to school easy and enjoyable for your child.
 This page aims to provide prospective parents with useful information about Greenfield.
 If you have any questions that we have been unable to answer here, please do contact the school office by telephone or email.

 You can meet our reception team and learn more about our school in our video here.

 Your child is able to start school in the autumn term following their 4th birthday.
 When your child joins Greenfield they will start in one of our reception classes with either Mrs Warren, Miss Lewis, Mrs Cooper or Miss Turton.
 Our teachers are supported by Mrs Clarke and Mrs Swarbrick, our nursery nurses and a dedicated team of learning support assistants.
 This highly skilled and experienced team have been working together and welcoming children into Greenfield for over 10 years.

 The Early Years curriculum

 We believe that our early years curriculum is a foundation for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving.

-At Greenfield we have a child-centred approach, supporting children’s emotional well-being and development and placing the children at the centre of our practice.
-Our children spend a large amount of time with us, therefore it important that our children feel cared for and accepted whilst at school.
+At Greenfield we have a child-centred approach and supporting children’s emotional well-being and development, placing the children at the centre of our practice.
+Our children spend a large amount of time with us, therefore it important that our children feel cared for and accepted during their time here.
 Our curriculum takes account of children’s interests, and builds on these.
 At Greenfield we: